smartive/graphql-magic/docs/docs/7-graphql-client.md

 ### Server side

-On the server side, and with `next.js` server actions, a graphql api becomes unnecessary, and you can execute query directly using `executeQuery`:
+On the server side, and with `next.js` server actions, a graphql api becomes unnecessary, and you can execute queries directly using `executeGraphql`:

 ```tsx
 import { GetMeQuery, GetPostsQuery } from "@/generated/client";